Frequency: Quarterly

 The editor team in Journal of Economic Analysis works hard to prevent any academic misconducts and ethical violations in research and publication.
 Those activities that damage academic integrity include plagiarism, falsification of research, data fabrication, submitting manuscripts of others as one’s own, submitting same manuscript to different publishers at the same time, and violations of intellectual property rights.
 We are committed to high standards for professional conduct and ethical behavior in all published material.

-Journal of Economic Analysis will be a member (in process) of the Committee on Publication Ethics (COPE), and strictly follow Principles of Transparency and Best Practice in Scholarly Publishing.
+Journal of Economic Analysis is a member of the Committee on Publication Ethics (COPE), and strictly follow Principles of Transparency and Best Practice in Scholarly Publishing.
 We also refer to its Core Practice to handle complaints and appeals, post-publication discussions and corrections, as well as its policies on data sharing and reproducibility, ethical oversight, intellectual property, etc.

 Principles: